Do I need a bachelor’s degree?

 No. However you will need to finish all required courses/units specified under admission requirements.
-For your information, approximately 98% of those accepted at UCSF have completed a Bachelor’s degree upon matriculation.
-A degree is strongly recommended because it provides you with a broad, liberal education.
-A degree also provides you with a major field of study.
+Approximately 98 percent of those accepted at UCSF have completed a Bachelor’s degree upon matriculation.

 Does it matter what size academic load I carried in undergraduate school?